Configuring IIS to support Estonian Digital ID-card for authentication

 By default, all personal certificates with private key and user authentication EKU on client side are accepted by IIS.
 But it is possible to teach IIS to share list of acceptable certificate authorities with clients – in this case browser shows only certificates from supported chains to user.

-Our goal is to support only certificates issued from chains under root CA EE-GovCA2018 and EEGovCA2025.
+The goal is to support only certificates issued from chains under root CA EE-GovCA2018 and EEGovCA2025.

 1. Get IIS certificate information with command netsh http show sslcert 0.0.0.0:443: